rodmax/factory-t/README.md

 });
 ```

--   and use it to build objects
+- Use it to build objects

 <!-- embedme ./src/tests/readme-snippets.test.ts#L30-L39-->